yxqd/luban/docs/form-tutorial.rst

    is returned from the handling routine that asks to show an alert message box with the submitted data.

-For in-depth discussion about using forms, please go to :ref:`Working with form <user-guide-working-with-form>`.
+For an in-depth discussion about using forms, please go to :ref:`Working with forms <user-guide-working-with-form>`.

 More
 ====
-Continue to :ref:`next tutorial "Make your web application dynamic" <dynamic-ui-tutorial>`
+Continue to the :ref:`next tutorial "Make your web application dynamic" <dynamic-ui-tutorial>`

 or back to
 :ref:`"Tutorials" <user-tutorials>`